0xSacha/debtAllocatorLendingVaultV3/README.md

 - ape run add_CompoundV2_strategy --network ethereum:goerli:infura

--  add the wanted assets amount in config_testnet at  "new_allocation_array" (don't forget decimals) [50000000, 70000000], 50 USDC + 70 USDC
+- ape run setup

-- ape run setup --network ethereum:goerli:infura
+-  add the wanted assets amount in config_testnet at  "new_allocation_array" (don't forget decimals) [50000000, 70000000], 50 USDC + 70 USDC.
+The sum of the new allocation elements must be equal to the different strategies allocation.

 - ape run full_ops
 This last step will take a snapshot, run the cairo program with data taken from snapshot event, submit to the sharp the proof of execution and wait until the job is processed (be patient, it can takes until 15 minutes).
 Once processed, the solution will be verified and you'll be rewarded as the new proposer!